ngLeveler

 16-channel next generation automation system

-– DAW Plug-in
+- A DAW plug-in

-– HUI controller
+- A HUI controller

-– Or both
+- Or a combination of both

 Main Features